 I’m a frequent attendee at Lean DUS, a regular event organised by the fantastic folks of sipgate.
-Earlier this year at LEAN DUS #23 Jeff Sussna gave a talk on moving beyond products and unifying design and operations.
+At LEAN DUS #23 earlier this year Jeff Sussna gave a talk on moving beyond products and unifying design and operations.

-Jeff runs a consulting company called Ingineering.IT, which aims to help businesses to establish a comprehensive, continuous service delivery process.
+Jeff runs a consulting company called Sussna Associates, which aims to help businesses to establish a comprehensive, continuous service delivery process.

 He also condensed his expertise in a book called Designing Delivery, which outlines a continuous value creation process involving design thinking, agile software development and DevOps while stretching across multiple disciplines such as design, engineering and operations.